Chia-Network/chia-docs/docs/plotting/plotting-software.md

 Requirements
 - OS: Windows 11 or Debian/Ubuntu Linux (MacOS and other flavors of Linux will likely be supported in the future)
-- Memory: 256 GiB of DRAM (128 GiB and 64 GiB versions are in development)
+- Memory: 256 GB of DRAM (128 GB and 64 GB versions are in development)
-- Temporary Disk: Not used for 256 GiB version
+- Temporary Disk: Not used for 256 GB version
 - GPU: CUDA capability 5.2 (NVIDIA 10 series GPU or higher) with 8GB of GPU VRAM
 - Software: CUDA toolkit version 11.8 or later

 More info
 - The newest BladeBit plotter, designed to work with CUDA-class GPUs
-- Creates compressed plots, up to C9 (75.2 GiB)
+- Creates compressed plots, up to C9 (75.2 GB)
 - The fastest Chia plotter for most hardware architectures that meet the minimum specs
-- The 256 GiB version creates plots entirely in memory, so no temp disk is needed
+- The 256 GB version creates plots entirely in memory, so no temp disk is needed
 - Open-source, freely available, no dev fee
 - Can also be installed as a [standalone build](#bladebit-standalone)